TobiasLoader/Home/index.md

 #### 1. Neural-Network-P5

-I originally wrote a python supervised learning neural network over Christmas 2018, and converted *[it](https://tobiasloader.github.io/Neural-Network-P5)* to P5 to be able to include a UI from which the user could determine properties of the network, such as number of hidden layers and nodes per layer.
+I originally wrote a python supervised learning neural network over Winter 2018, and converted *[the network](https://tobiasloader.github.io/Neural-Network-P5)* to P5 in Spring 2019 to be able to include a UI from which the user could determine properties of the network, such as number of hidden layers and nodes per layer.

 #### 2. 3D-Engine